A "Low Accuracy Scan" error message indicates that Origin was unable to create a high quality image of your workspace.

 - Bubbled or creased tape

 Certain low-quality LED lights can cause issues with Origin's vision system because they do not properly filter the flicker in the 50/60 Hz that powers the lights.
-Problems can also occur if your workspace has significant lighting variations over time.
+Problems can also occur if your workspace has significant lighting during your cutting session.

 Some materials give off a glare or reflection under certain lighting conditions that will cause issues with Origin's vision system.
 Aluminum and some highly reflective black plastics have been problematic in the past.
 You can try to adjust your workspace or the lighting to eliminate glare.
 Alternately, you can consider roughing up the work surface or otherwise treating it to reduce its sheen.